andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 We will build a **Context Map** and use it to introduce DDD concepts

 We will see what it looks like to grow and evolve a system with Phoenix contexts

 ---

+class: center middle

+# Listen to the business*

+#### *Literally, listen :ear:

+---

+### Context mapping

+An exercise to help us develop deeper insights around what concepts are at play in our organization, and our systems.

+--

+Nouns

+Verbs

+---

+Diagram

+---

+### Context Mapping

+...is an activity to be done IRL!

+Get domain experts together in the room

+It should be interactive.
+Everyone should be talking

+---